 The Global Alliance for Genomics and Health (GA4GH) is a policy-framing and technical standards-setting organization, seeking to enable responsible genomic data sharing within a human rights framework.

-The GA4GH 8th Plenary Meeting will be held on September 29 – 30, 2020 UTC, and will be completely virtual .
-The 8th Plenary will bring together global organizations and stakeholders from the genomics and health community for two days of keynotes, talks, updates, and workshops that will focus on advancing development work for the immediate data sharing needs of the community.
-Register hereRead more
+The GA4GH 8th Plenary Meeting was held on September 29 – 30, 2020 UTC as a completely virtual experience.
+The meeting brought together global organizations and stakeholders from the genomics and health community for two days of keynotes, talks, updates, and workshops that focused on advancing development work for the immediate data sharing needs of the community.
+View Meeting Materials here.Read more

 GA4GH Work Streams develop standards and tools that are founded on the Framework for Responsible Sharing of Genomic and Health-Related Data.
 Their work is designed to enable international genomic data sharing based on the specific needs of clinical and research Driver Projects — real-world genomic data initiatives sourced from around the globe.